ntee22/hocdantranh.vn/README.md

 ## 📄 License

-©2023 by Học Đàn Tranh - Cổ Tranh - Guzheng - Đan Thanh
+©2023 by Học Đàn Tranh - Guzheng - Đan Thanh